mercurius-js/mercurius/examples/graphiql-plugin/README.md

 export default rollup
 ```

+Check the [plugin-sources](./plugin-sources) folder for a complete example.

 ### Serve the plugin

-To work with `mercurius` the plugin should be available using a GET request.
+To work with `Mercurius` the plugin should be available using a GET request.

+The preferred approach is to deploy the package on a public CDN like [unpkg.com](https://unpkg.com/).

-It can be served by the local fastify
+Alternatively it can be served by the local fastify.

 ```javascript
 app.get('/graphiql/samplePlugin.js', (req, reply) => {